Fulfilling the Vision of Accessible Home and Community-Based Services (HCBS)

 Community Engagement

 Engaging people impacted by HCBS policies and programs is vital to inclusive, person-centered decision-making.
-We center input from people who use HCBS, their caregivers, guardians, and providers via town halls, workgroups, key informant interviews, and other forum to help states and federal policy makers co-create and implement transparent and lasting solutions.
+We center input from people who use HCBS, their caregivers, guardians, and providers via town halls, workgroups, key informant interviews, and other forums to help states and federal policy makers co-create and implement transparent and lasting solutions.

 Program Design and Implementation

-Decision Support Tools and Visualizations
+Interactive Tools and Data Visualizations

 Choosing the right mix of home and community-based services can be challenging.
 We aim to empower people who use HCBS, their caregivers, guardians, providers, and policymakers with data and tools that support data-driven decision making.
 We develop toolkits, dashboards, and infographics for HCBS users, state staff, and other audiences that support informed decision-making and highlight key milestones.

 HCBS systems are complex, and effective monitoring requires bringing together information about Medicaid enrollment and services, state mental health, housing, employment, experience of care, and other sources.
 We offer an established approach for identifying, validating, and integrating diverse data sources and calculating the metrics needed to monitor HCBS quality, including CMS’ HCBS Quality Measure Set.
+We work closely with our partners to help interpret results and support continuous quality improvement.

 Medicaid Access and Managed Care Final Rules